United Nations Voluntary Trust Fund on Contemporary Forms of Slavery - Decision Making

-Ms. Rajbhandari has been a member of the Board of Trustees since 2015, and ist Chairperson since 2017.
+Rajbhandari has been a member of the Board of Trustees since 2015 and its Chairperson from 2017 to 2018.

 Mr. Leonardo Sakamoto (Brazil) is a journalist and doctor in political science.
 He has covered different conflict situations in East Timor, Angola and Pakistan.
 Since 2003, he has been a member of the Brazilian National Commission for the Eradication of Slave Labour.
 He is also the Chairman of the NGO Repórter Brasil, specialized in combating forced labour.
 Mr. Sakamoto has written several articles and books, particularly related to slave labour.
 Currently, he is a journalism professor at the Catholic University of São Paulo.
 He writes about human rights daily in the main Brazilian news website.